 - Discover detailed information about key vulnerabilities in your source code and provide applicable remediation suggestions.

-How does software composition analysis work and why is it important?
+How does software composition analysis work?

 SCA tools work by running scans on a code base and creating a vulnerability analysis.
 The analysis outputs an SBOM that lists software components and their respective licenses.
 In addition, the scan inspects files to find vulnerable third-party libraries and provides insight into open source dependencies.
 The technology then compares the SBOM with other vulnerability databases to pinpoint critical vulnerabilities.
 Finally, an SCA tool offers remediation suggestions to resolve harmful vulnerabilities.
 As part of the process, SCA provides a full analysis of open source project health metrics.